thttp/thttp/README.md

  </div>
 </a> <br>

-  - 📚 I’m currently studying Analysis and Systems Development and Digital Security at UNINASSAU.
+  - 📚 I’m currently studying Analysis and Systems Development and Digital Security at 𝗨𝗡𝗜𝗡𝗔𝗦𝗦𝗔𝗨.
 I've been a technology enthusiast since I was a child, I've always been fascinated with solving problems logically, both in games and in everyday life.

   - 🎓I am looking for my first job opportunity.
 My dream is to one day work with Ciber Security, but I'm open to new challenges.
-I recently completed the CS50 course, where I acquired skills in C#, Full Stack Web Development and became capable of creating technological solutions.
+I recently completed the 𝗖𝗖𝟱𝟬 course, where I acquired skills in Python, Java, TypeScript, C# and became capable of creating technological solutions.
 </p>
 <!-- DROPDOWN -->
 <details>
-  <summary> 👨‍💻 More about me </summary>
+  <summary> 👨‍💻 𝗠𝗼𝗿𝗲 𝗮𝗯𝗼𝘂𝘁 𝗺𝗲 </summary>

   - 💬 I am 18 years old, currently living in Brazil.
 I have fluency in English and have experience with SQL, Python, C#, and Machine Learning.